JeremiahKaren/35percent.github.io/letters/2016-13-13-mayor-viability-spd.md

 Pargraphs 2.12 and 2.13 provide another convenient get-out clause for developers, allowing them to argue that the CIL contributions for a given site render affordable housing requirements unviable.
 The wording of the paragraphs will effectively enable contributions to the Mayor's transport projects to trump affordable housing requirements.

 ## Tenure
 Paragraph 2.28 says that _"the Mayor is keen to maintain flexibility"_ in the tenure split requirements of the affordable housing quota.
-It goes on to require that 30% of the quota is provided as 'low cost rent' which can either be social rent or affordable rent; a futher 30% as intermediate; and the remainder to be decided on a borough level.
+It goes on to require that 30% of the quota is provided as 'low cost rent' __which can either be social rent or affordable rent__; a futher 30% as intermediate; and the remainder to be decided on a borough level.

 We are very disappointed that the Mayor is continuing to conflate the tenure social rent with affordable rent.
 As our recent [report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) shows, this has led to cases where affordable rent is being delivered in place of social rent at up to 78% market rent - more than three times social rent levels.

-Given that a large number of Londoners can afford nothing but social rent, we fail to understand why the Mayor's new affordable SPG makes no requirement for social rented housing whatsoever.
+Given that a large number of the capital's residents cannot afford anything but social rent, we fail to understand why the Mayor's new affordable SPG makes no requirement for social rented housing whatsoever.

-Equally alarming is that the Mayor has allocated £3.15bn for 90,000 new affordable homes in the capital, but the [guidance](http://www.insidehousing.co.uk/journals/2016/11/28/g/d/y/GLA-Homes-For-London_v7.pdf) for the funding programme doesn't make any mention of funding for buiulding social rented homes.
+Equally alarming is that the Mayor has allocated £3.15bn for 90,000 new affordable homes in the capital, but the [guidance](http://www.insidehousing.co.uk/journals/2016/11/28/g/d/y/GLA-Homes-For-London_v7.pdf) for the funding programme doesn't make any mention of funding for building new social rented homes.

 We are also concerned that the Mayor has exempted 'build-to-rent' developments from affordable housing requirements.
 (Jerry to expand on this)

 ## Affordable housing in perpetuity
-As we have shown in our recent [report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) and Ombudsman investigation, Southwark has no procedures for monitoring whether developments were providing the level of affordable housing required by planning consents.
+As we have shown in our recent [report](http://35percent.org/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring/) and Ombudsman investigation, Southwark has had no procedures for monitoring whether developments were providing the level of affordable housing required by planning consents.

 Paragraphs 2.44 and 2.45 relating to securing affordable housing in perpetuity are meaningless unless they are accompanied by robust monitoring and enforcement procedures.